 At the same time, we inherit resilience and intuitive wisdom that helped our ancestors persevere.
 It’s no wonder we find comfort in the sounds of rivers or birdsong; our bodies remember how to seek healing.

 Everyone has the innate ability to heal themselves, their families, and their communities.
 While mental health diagnoses can guide treatment, they can also feel limiting.
-I work with you to craft a personalized healing plan that integrates your internal wisdom with diverse, evidence-based psychotherapeutic approaches.

 Last but not least, I have adapted and reformed the treatment modalities and therapeutic techniques with every person I've had the privilege to work with.
 My clients have showed me that trauma is a powerful force that when harnessed and cared for with wisdom and compassion, it can create profound transformation in their lives and their communities.